desert-landscaping-ideas-small

 rocks.
 They range in size from 1/2” to 3” and come in a greyish-black color and a mixed color option.
 Beach pebbles are only available

-in bags and not by the yard some they can be an expensive option
+in bags and not by the yard.
+It is an expensive option

 Flagstone

-Flagstone refers to large, irregular flat stones used to pave an area.
-Flagstone comes in a variety of colors, sizes, and textures and is sold by the pound.
+Refers to large, irregular flat stones used to pave an area.
+It comes in a variety of colors, sizes, and textures and is for sale by the pound.

 Read more about these ground cover options.